Outreach

 Prison Ministry

 Mass is celebrated twice a week at the Monmouth County Jail.
 In addition, parishioners of St. Rose visit the prisoners and offer prayer services and educational assistance.
-I f you are considering a volunteer ministry and feel you have the skills and desire to work with prisoners, please contact the Parish Office.
+If you are considering a volunteer ministry and feel you have the skills and desire to work with prisoners, please contact the Parish Office.

 Residential Care Facility Ministry